Bible Reading: Joshua 1:1-9

 One of my favorite stories is about Mike Christian, a POW in Viet Nam during the Viet Nam war.
-This story is told by Senator John McCain.
+This story is told by the late Senator John McCain.

 “As you may know, I spent 5 ½ years as a prisoner-of-war during the Viet Nam war.
 In the early years of my imprisonment, the North Vietnamese Army (NVA) kept us in solitary confinement or two to three to a cell.
 In 1971, the NVA moved us from these conditions of isolation into large rooms with as many as thirty to forty men to a room.

 “This was, as you can imagine, a wonderful change and was a direct result of the efforts of millions of Americans on behalf of a few hundred POWs.
 Ten thousand miles from home one of the men who moved into my room was a young man named Mike Christian.
 Mike was from a small town near Selma, Alabama.
 He didn’t wear a pair of shoes until he was thirteen years old.
 At seventeen he enlisted into the Navy.
 He later earned a commission by going to officer training school.
 He then became a Naval Flight Officer and was shot down and captured in 1967.
 Mike had a keen and deep appreciation of the opportunities this country, and our military, provide for people who want to work and want to succeed.